Surgery Residency Programs

 How Does This Impact the VIRMP?

-What Happens if a Residency Program advertised in the VIRMP Does Not Obtain "Registered" Status?
+What Happens if a Residency Program advertised in the VIRMP Does Not Have Registered Status or Has Been Placed on Probationary Status?

-Failure to receive "registered" status for a surgery residency program means time spent by a resident in that program, while it is not "registered", does not count toward requirements for an ACVS approved residency.
-For that reason, if an applicant is matched to a surgery residency program that subsequently is notified that the program has not received "registered" status, the applicant is not bound by VIRMP Guidelines to accept the match.
-Likewise, if an institution/practice that advertises a surgery residency program in the VIRMP fails to achieve "registered" status, that institution/practice is not obligated to offer a surgery residency to a matched applicant.
+If an applicant is matched to a surgery residency program that subsequently is notified that the program has not received registered status or has been placed on probation, the applicant is not bound by VIRMP Guidelines to accept the match.
+Likewise, if an institution/practice that advertises a surgery residency program in the VIRMP fails to achieve registered status or has been placed on probation, that institution/practice is not obligated to offer a surgery residency to a matched applicant.

 Programs must notify all applicants immediately if the program fails to achieve registered status or is placed on probation by the ACVS.
 Failure of a program to notify applicants that the program did not receive registered status or has been placed on probation by the ACVS is grounds for a sanction by the VIRMP.